Revised Pay As You Earn (REPAYE)

 DollarGeek's goal is to help you make the best possible financial decisions.
 To do this, many or all of the products featured here are from our partners.
 However, this doesn’t influence our evaluations.
 Our opinions are our own.

 Use our Revised Pay As You Earn (REPAYE) calculator to see how REPAYE may be able to lower your monthly student loan payments.
 The Revised Pay As You Earn (REPAYE) plan now allows some borrowers to cap their monthly student loan payments at 10% of their discretionary income.
 The REPAYE program offers student loan forgiveness after 20 years (240 payments) for borrowers with undergraduate student loans only.
 If you have graduate student loans, it will be 25 years (300 payments).
-Plug in some numbers and see how much you could save with REPAYE.
+Plug in some numbers on our REPAYE calculator and see how much you could save with this program.

 FAQs: Revised Pay As You Earn (REPAYE) Calculator